holoviz-dev/nei/README.md

    without leaving your editor.
 2. Freeform text editing without hard cell boundaries.
 Notebooks can now be edited and worked with as regular, plaintext Python files.
-3. Editor agnositic by design with robust Emacs support.
+3. Editor agnostic by design, with robust Emacs support.

 To use labmode you will need to have both your editor and browser visible simultaneously as shown in the GIF above.
 This is no problem for